Block-Activated Algorithms for Multicomponent Fully Nonsmooth Minimization: Introduction

-To solve Problem~\ref{prob:1} reliably without adding restrictions on its constituents (for instance smoothness or strong convexity of some functions involved in the model), we focus on algorithms that have the following flexible features: \begin{dingautolist}{192} \item None of the functions $f_1,\ldots,$ $f_m,g_1,\ldots,g_p$ is assumed to be differentiable. \item The functions $f_1,\ldots,f_m,g_1,\ldots,g_p$ and the linear operators are activated separately. \item As $m$ and $p$ can be very large, only a block of the proximity operators of the functions $f_1,\ldots,$ $f_m,g_1,\ldots,g_p$ is activated at each iteration. \item Bounds on the norms of the linear operators involved in Problem~\ref{prob:1} are not assumed. \item The algorithm produces a sequence which converges (possibly almost surely) to a solution to \eqref{e:prob1}. \end{dingautolist}
+To solve Problem~\ref{prob:1} reliably without adding restrictions (for instance, smoothness or strong convexity of some functions involved in the model), we focus on flexible proximal algorithms that have the following features: \begin{dingautolist}{192} \item None of the functions $f_1,\ldots,$ $f_m,g_1,\ldots,g_p$ needs to be differentiable. \item The functions $f_1,\ldots,f_m,g_1,\ldots,g_p$ and the linear operators are activated separately. \item Only a block of the functions $f_1,\ldots,$ $f_m,g_1,\ldots,g_p$ is activated at each iteration.
+This is in contrast with most splitting methods which require full activation, i.e., that all the functions be used at every iteration. \item Bounds on the norms of the linear operators involved in Problem~\ref{prob:1} are not assumed since they can be hard to compute. \item The algorithm produces a sequence which converges (possibly almost surely) to a solution to Problem~\ref{prob:1}. \end{dingautolist}